Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Why Preparation and Marketing Still Matter

-Appraisers focus on value support, but buyer demand still matters.
+Appraisers focus on market value support, but buyer demand still matters.

-A well-prepared and professionally marketed home may attract stronger buyer interest, better offers, and more motivated buyers.
+A well-prepared and professionally marketed home may attract stronger interest, better offers, and more financially capable buyers.

 • Pre-listing preparation